1. What is docetaxel?

 Before each cycle you will be given medication to reduce the chances of any possible reactions.

-For primary breast cancer three to six treatment cycles are usually given.
+For primary breast cancer, 3 to 6 treatment cycles are usually given.

 For locally advanced and secondary breast cancer the number of cycles will vary depending on the individual.